Workflow: Structural variationLiterature

 Resolving structural variants with long nanopore sequencing reads

-Here, we present a simple workflow for an effective whole-genome SV survey from a human blood sample, using the PromethION™ sequencing device.
+Here, we present a simple workflow for an effective whole-genome SV survey from a human clinical research blood sample, using the PromethION sequencing device range.